Imago

 Essentials Inside The Story

-- All eyes are at Patrick Mahomes, whose recovery could reshape how the team starts its season
+- All eyes are on Patrick Mahomes, whose recovery could reshape how the team starts its season.

 Watch What’s Trending Now!

-“We’ve been very open and aggressive with the league – as we have been since the beginning – that we want to play in Spain this year,” Chiefs team president Mark Donovan told The Star on Thursday.
+“We’ve been very open and aggressive with the league – as we have been since the beginning – that we want to play in Spain this year,” he told The Kansas City Star on Thursday.
 “We think it would be a great market, game (and) matchup.
 It’s perfect timing for us to play in Real Madrid, and for our fans to experience that stadium and city.
 I think it’d be amazing for our fans.
-So we’re all in.”
+So we’re all in.

-Last season, the Kansas City Chiefs traveled to Brazil to face the Los Angeles Chargers, marking the franchise’s fourth international game.
+Last season, the Chiefs traveled to Brazil to face the Los Angeles Chargers, marking the franchise’s fourth international game.
 They’ve played in London (2015), Mexico City (2019), and Frankfurt, Germany (2023).
-However, these comments about playing in Spain come after the Chiefs added the European nation “as one of their international rights markets last year through the NFL’s global markets program (GMP).”

 While these plans of playing in Spain certainly fit the “world’s team” motto of the Chiefs’ president, Mark Donovan, there is a far more pressing concern at hand.
 Chiefs owner Clark Hunt’s comments have cast significant doubt over the team featuring in the season opener against the Seattle Seahawks, and it all comes down to the health of QB1 Patrick Mahomes.